 - suicide epidemiology

-- public health topics and basic psychological research relating to suicide research
+- public health and basic psychological research relating to suicide research

-- medicine with a special focus on mental disorders
+- psychiatric epidemiology with a special focus on mental disorders

 - suicidality in children, adolescents, and the elderly